Synthetic Controls with Imperfect Pre-Treatment Fit: Base Model

-In order to implement their method, \cite{Abadie2010} recommend a minimization problem using the pre-intervention data to estimate the SC weights.
-They define a set of $K$ predictors where $X_0$ is a $(K \times 1)$ vector containing the predictors for the treated unit, and $X_C$ is a $(K \times J)$ matrix of economic predictors for the control units. {Predictors can be, for example, linear combinations of the pre-intervention values of the outcome variable or other covariates not affected by the treatment. } The SC weights are estimated by minimizing $|| X_0 - X_C {\textbf{w}} ||_V$ subject to $\mathbf{w} \in \Delta^{J-1}$, where $V$ is a $(K \times K)$ positive semidefinite matrix.
-They discuss different possibilities for choosing the matrix $V$, including an iterative process where $V$ is chosen such that the solution to the $|| X_0 - X_C {\textbf{w}} ||_V$ optimization problem minimizes the pre-intervention prediction error.
-In other words, let $\textbf{Y}_0$ be a $(T_0 \times 1)$ vector of pre-intervention outcomes for the treated unit, while $\textbf{Y}_C$ be a $(T_0 \times J)$ matrix of pre-intervention outcomes for the control units.
-Then the SC weights would be chosen as $ \widehat{\textbf{w}}(V^\ast)$ such that $V^\ast$ minimizes $|| \textbf{Y}_0 - \textbf{Y}_C \widehat{\textbf{w}}(V) ||$.
+In order to implement their method, \cite{Abadie2010} recommend a nested minimization problem using the pre-intervention data to estimate the SC weights.
 We focus on the case where one includes all pre-intervention outcome values as predictors.
-In this case, the matrix $V$ that minimizes the second step of the nested optimization problem would be the identity matrix (see \cite{Kaul2015} and \cite{Doudchenko}), so the optimization problem suggested by \cite{Abadie2010} to estimate the weights simplifies to
+In this case, the nested optimization problem proposed by \cite{Abadie2010} simplifies to\footnote{ See \cite{Kaul2015} and \cite{Doudchenko}. }